 This expression defines the percentage of warps that are fully populated with quads.
 If many warps are not full then performance is reduced.
 Full warps are more likely if:

-• Compute shaders have work groups that are a multiple of warp size.
+- Compute shaders have work groups that are a multiple of warp size. - Draw calls avoid high numbers of small primitives.